CLI Tool

 Options:

---project <id>- Project ID (required)--show-keys- Display full unmasked keys (use with caution)--json- Output as JSON
+-o, --organization <id>- Organization ID (required)--show-keys- Display full unmasked keys (use with caution)-j, --json- Output as JSON

 keys show <keyId>